When talking about a way to match media properties to some condition component uses word criterion.

 This dialog box has list control with all criteria belonging to it.
 Use context menu of this list to explore available options.

-Once you've added new criterion in order to use it, do not forget to select this criterion after you close repository config window.
-It is not selected automatically neither in this case nor when you remove from repo the criterion that is currently selected in this combo box.
+Once you've added new criterion in order to use it, do not forget to select this criterion after you close repository configuration window.
+It is not selected automatically neither in this case nor when you remove from repository the criterion that is currently selected in this combo box.

 To modify criterion, open criteria repository window, select criterion and use context menu item